Edi Rama: Political career

-Mayor of Tirana (2000–11)
+Mayor of Tirana (2000–2011)

 In October 2000, the Socialist Party of Albania endorsed Rama in the election for Mayor of Tirana.
-The Democratic Party nominee was Besnik Mustafaj, an Albanian writer and diplomat.
+The Democratic Party nominee was Besnik Mustafaj, a writer and diplomat.
 Rama won 57% of the vote, and was sworn in as mayor.
 After taking office, he undertook a radical campaign of bulldozing hundreds of illegal constructions and restoring many areas near Tirana's center and Lanë River into their initial form.

-Rama earned international recognition by repainting the facades of many soviet-style, demolishing buildings in the city.
-The repainting gave the city a unique style, turning it into a tourist attraction.
+Rama began an initiative in 2004 to repaint Tirana's degrading Hoxha-era apartment blocks using more vibrant colors.
+The repainting helped transform the aesthetics of areas dominated by the Soviet-style buildings.
 Rama was awarded the inaugural World Mayor Prize in 2004.
 The award committee, explained their decision stating that "Edi Rama is the man who changed a whole city.
 Now there is a new Tirana, colored, happy, with a new and improved infrastructure and cultural life".

 As mayor he compiled the Tirana City Master Plan including the Skanderbeg Square project.
 He planted thousands of new trees, making Tirana a much more environment-friendly city.
 Rama also expanded the existing roads and paved new ones, improving mobility.
 According to a UNDP report Rama played a critical role in the modernization of the local government, empowering municipalities and giving them, for the first time real power to impact the life of their communities.

 Rama was reelected Mayor of Tirana by defeating Democratic Party candidates Spartak Ngjela, a former attorney, in 2003, and Sokol Olldashi in 2007.
 In 2011, Rama decided to run for a fourth term in office.
 His opponent, Lulzim Basha was a member of Prime Minister Berisha's cabinet.
 Rama's reelection bid failed in a hotly contested election, after a court ruling decided hundreds of ballots mistakenly cast in the wrong ballot boxes were valid.
 The initial count saw Rama ahead by 10 votes.
 With all ballots counted Lulzim Basha won the race by 81 votes.
 Rama appealed the court's decision at the Electoral College and demanded the reinstatement of the initial tally.
 Rama's appeals were rejected, and Basha was sworn in as the new Mayor of Tirana.
 Rama and the Socialist Party criticized the judges involved in the court ruling.